Parks and Recreation

 In these virtual tours, you walk alongside an experienced park ranger who provides a trail's eye view through five national parks along with an interesting narrative about the location.

-With high-def cameras and drone footage from above, you and your mouse can climb into an ice-blue crevasse,
+With high-def cameras and drone footage from above, you and your mouse can climb into an ice-blue crevasse, hike through a volcanic tunnel or swim along coral reefs, all on your computer (or, if you want to be fully immersed, on your wide-screen TV).

 Read more »